intershop/devenv-4-iom/doc/index.md

 # Prerequisites
 ## devenv-4-iom

 _Devenv-4-iom_ is a small package consisting of a shell script, configuration and templates, which helps to realize development tasks along with IOM docker images.
 This tool has an own life-cycle and does not follow the versioning of IOM.
-It can be downloaded from Intershops Maven repository by using the following coordinates:
+It can be downloaded from Intershop's Maven repository by using the following coordinates:

 * GroupID: com.intershop.oms
 * ArtifactID: devenv4iom
 * Packaging: tgz
-* Version: 1.1.0.0 (please check Release Notes for latest version of devenv-4-iom)
+* Version: 1.1.0.0 (please check Release Notes for the latest version of devenv-4-iom)

 Also see [Public Release Note - Devenv-4-iom 1.1](https://intershop.atlassian.net/wiki/spaces/ENFDEVDOC/pages/1922241153/Public+Release+Note+-+Devenv-4-iom+1.1).